emb-riscv/specs-markdown/improvements-upon-privileged.md

 ### Acknowledge the need for the changes

-Given the current structure of the RISC-V Foundation, with most of the members interested in GNU/Linux systems, acknowledging that the specifications for a general purpose device do not work very well for real-time systems will be a challenge.
+Given the current structure of the RISC-V Foundation, with most of the efforts
+focused on finalising the specifications required for running Unix-like operating systems, acknowledging that the specifications for general purpose devices do not work very well for real-time systems will be a challenge.

 ### De-entangle the privileged specs